The flu jab in pregnancy

 How do I get the flu vaccine?

-Contact your midwife or GP to find out where you can get the flu vaccine.
+Contact your midwife or GP surgery to find out where you can get the flu vaccine.
 It's a good idea to get vaccinated as soon as possible after the vaccine becomes available in September.

 If I had the flu jab last year, do I need to have it again now?

 Yes, because the viruses that cause flu change every year.
 This means the flu (and the vaccine) this year may be different from last year.